Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 Reasons to avoid

-Gu's gels are perhaps most famous for their wide choice of different flavours featuring some weird and wonderful options, including birthday cake, campfire 'smores and espresso - all of which are vegan.
+Gu's gels are perhaps most famous for their wide choice of different flavours, there are 16 weird and wonderful options, including birthday cake, campfire 'smores and espresso - all of which are vegan.

 However, the composition of the gel you consume very much depends on the flavour you choose.
 You do get a mix of glucose and fructose, but the exact ratio varies, as does the total carb content per serving.
 The gels also come with added amino acids, and some flavours get added caffeine.

-As with the Rawvelo option above, this uncertainty over the fuel means they're not the best energy gels for athletes looking to maximise fuel intake, but if you're simply looking for a hit of added fuel and want to mix things up with flavours then Gu is your friend.
+As with the Rawvelo option above, this uncertainty over the fuel means they're not the best energy gels for athletes looking to maximise fuel intake, but if you're simply looking for a hit of added fuel and want to mix things up with flavours, then Gu is your friend.
+It's also worth noting that Gu's caffeine gels come in either 20mg or 40mg, but it's not obviously marked on the gel itself, so you will need to be careful not to mix them up and consume more or less caffeine than intended.

-The main downside to be aware of with Gu is that while the flat packaging is good for pocket space, it can be sharp on the inside of the mouth and cause cuts.
+The main downside to be aware of with Gu is that while the flat packaging is good for pocket space, it can be sharp on the inside of the mouth if you're not careful.

 Specifications